spectralDNS/shenfun/docs/source/index.rst

 Shenfun is a high performance computing platform for solving partial differential equations (PDEs) by the spectral Galerkin method.
-The user interface to shenfun is very similar to `FEniCS`_, but applications are limited to multidimensional tensor product grids.
+The user interface to shenfun is very similar to `FEniCS`_, but applications are limited to multidimensional tensor product grids, using either Cartesian or curvilinear grids (polar/cylindrical/spherical).
 The code is parallelized with MPI through the `mpi4py-fft`_ package.

 Shenfun enables fast development of efficient and accurate PDE solvers